Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 ## Theme

-You can add a theme to the user interface of the modelling application.
-There are several different ways of doing this and which way depends on the type of user you are.
+You can add a theme to the Digital Workspace.
+There are several different ways of doing this and how you do it will depend on the type of user you are.

-### Use the modelling application to change the Digital Workspace theme
+### Use the modelling application to change the theme

-To access the UI
+To change the theme using the **UI** properties in the modelling application.

-1. Sign into the Modeling Application.
+1. Sign into the modeling application.

-2. Select the UI that you want to configure.
+2. Select the UI you want to change and enter the new configuration properties under the Theme heading.

+3. Save the UI.

+The properties of theme are:

 | Property | Description |
 | ----------- |----------- |